Hitesh-Ojha/learning/README.md

 # Learning Journey — Data Analytics, ML Foundations & DSA

-This repository documents my structured learning path toward a career in full-stack development with data analytics/ML as a differentiator.
-It combines two parallel tracks: **data analytics fundamentals** and **core problem-solving practice** through DSA.
+This repository documents my structured learning path in data analytics/ML foundations and core problem-solving through DSA.

 The goal is to build a solid base in Python, NumPy, Pandas, and data visualization — then move into EDA projects, BI tools (Excel, Power BI), and SQL — while independently strengthening algorithmic thinking through consistent DSA practice.